-EMIS 7382 Information Technology Security and Risk Management as an information system auditor or manager.
+EMIS 7382 Information Technology Security and Risk Management

+This degree track aligns the M.S.I.E.M. with the industry standard Information Systems Audit and Control Association International Model Curriculum and is only the fourth such degree offered in the United States.
+It prepares students for a career as an information system auditor or manager.
 The worldwide shortage of certified information system auditors and certified information security managers is critical.
 In North Texas alone, more than 1,500 openings for information technology risk managers or information technology auditors wait to be filled.
 Prospective IT auditors and IT risk management analysts who obtain the necessary training and certifications can reasonably expect to find immediate, stable, high-income employment opportunities.